William & Mary Traditions

 On the last day of classes in the spring, there are official and unofficial traditions galore.
 As each senior finishes his or her final class at William & Mary, they’re invited to ring the ceremonial Wren Bell.
 The cheerful echo of the bell can be heard all day long as seniors line up with their friends and hall mates for this unforgettable moment.
 Then W&M throws a huge party with food and games in the Sunken Garden.
 The last day of classes is celebrated with live bands, free tacos and late-night pancakes.

-The whole W&M student body celebrates the end of the academic year with a huge formal party called the King and Queen Ball.
+The whole W&M student body celebrates the end of the academic year with a huge formal party called the Royal Ball.
 Held under the stars in the Sunken Garden, the celebration includes food, live music and dancing late into the night.
 The party is capped off by a toast from the president of the university and a rousing chorus of the alma mater.

 Candlelight Ceremony & Commencement